milmarim/Youtube-dl-batch-script/README.md

 AtomicParsley is responsible for thumbnails, and FFmpeg for conversions of video and audio codecs.
 This batch file merely configures the ytdl .exe application in a quick and easy fashion.
 I hope you like it!
 ![image](https://user-images.githubusercontent.com/87437624/125656729-8a653925-fddf-4a23-9434-77a48449c564.png)
+As with all batch files, you can configure the colors, font and windows size to your liking by creating a link to it.